 Types of labour agreements

-There are currently four main types of labour agreements as outlined below:
+There are currently five main types of labour agreements as outlined below:

 Company-specific labour agreements